Policing-Redefined/docs/docs/developer-docs/cdf/peds/ped-address.md

 ## Methods

 ### `GetPostalCode(Vector3 position)`
-:::note
+:::important
-This method is technically under `PostalCodeController`.
-Not `Postal`
+This method is under `PostalCodeController`.
 :::
 Gets the postal code number as a string for a given world position.